-Logo design principles that appeal to customers and seamlessly match your website’s branding
+Logo design principles that seamlessly match your brand

 Your logo is a permanent feature of your brand’s identity.
 Our advice helps you nail the logo design process the first time.